-IMPFLAG is a six-category variable that indicates if the event contains complete Household Component (HC) or Medical Provider Component (MPC) data, was fully or partially imputed, or was imputed in the capitated imputation process (for OP and MV events only).
+IMPFLAG is a six-category variable that indicates if the event contains complete HC or MPC data, was fully or partially imputed, or was imputed in the capitated imputation process (for OP and MV events only).
 The following list identifies how the imputation flag is coded; the categories are mutually exclusive.

+'''

-IMPFLAG = 0 not eligible for imputation (includes zeroed-out and flat fee leaf events)
+IMPFLAG = 0 not eligible for imputation (includes zeroed out events)

+'''